In charge of a commercial kitchen?

 What is a gas interlock system?

-A gas interlock system is an electronic device that manages the gas supply to your appliances.
+A gas interlock system also known as a gas interlock controller is an electronic device that manages the gas supply to your appliances.
 Essentially, it monitors the operation of the fan or fans in your kitchen’s ventilation system – and if those fans fail or do not work as expected, the device immediately shuts down the gas supply.

 This isolates the issue and prevents a dangerous build-up of gases (including carbon monoxide, nitrogen dioxide etc.) – maintaining a safe environment for both employees and customers.